Junqo-org/junqo-platform/docs/developer/ci_cd.md

 - `DATABASE_PASSWORD_FILE`: The path to the file containing the password of the database user.
 Default value is `./db_password.conf`.
 - `GRAFANA_PASSWORD_FILE`: The path to the file containing the Grafana admin password.
 Default value is `./grafana_password.conf`.
 - `API_URL`: The URL of the back server used in the frontend.
 Default value is `http://localhost:4200`.
+- `SSL_CERTS_PATH`: The path to the folder containing the SSL certificates.
+Default value is `/etc/letsencrypt`.

 The following are only available in development mode:

 - `ADMINER_PORT`: The port of the database adminer.
 Default value is `3000`.
 - `ADMINER_DESIGN`: The design of the database adminer.
 Default value is `pepa-linha-dark`.
-- `TEST_DATA_FOLDER`: The folder containing the test data for the database.
-The test should be a file ending with `.sql`.
-Default value is `./db`.

 #### Configuration Files